Ph.D. in Education, Concentration in Counselor Education and Supervision

 Please keep in mind, however, that the exact course requirements may vary depending on when you matriculated into the program, so please consult your adviser or the program coordinator with any additional questions.

 VCU BULLETIN INFO

-Required Virtual Interviews for select Prospective Students will be on Friday February 5, 2021 from 9 a.m to 5 p.m.
+Required on-campus interviews for select Prospective Students will be on Friday, January 26, 2024 from 9 a.m to 5 p.m.
 Please mark your calendars now to make sure you are available.